NVIDIA/nvvl/README.md

   also use this for finer control of code generation than `CUDA_ARCH`, see the `nvcc` documentation.
 Default is `-cudart shared`.

+- `WITH_OPENCV` - Set this to 1 to build the examples with the
+  optional OpenCV functionality.

 - `CMAKE_INSTALL_PREFIX` - Install directory.
 Default is
   `/usr/local`.